PHPantom-dev/phpantom_lsp/README.md

   <a href="https://crates.io/crates/phpantom_lsp"><img src="https://img.shields.io/crates/v/phpantom_lsp?logo=rust" alt="crates"></a>
 </p>

 A fast, lightweight PHP language server written in Rust.
-Ready in seconds, uses a fraction of the RAM other language servers need, and stays responsive throughout.
-No indexing phase, no waiting.
+Ready in seconds, keeps memory use modest even on large codebases, and stays responsive throughout.
+Indexing happens in the background, so you're never left waiting on it.

 Check out the **[documentation](https://phpantom-dev.github.io/phpantom_lsp/)** to get started.